mental32/exchange-orderbook/README.md

 # Abstract

-exchange-orderbook is an implementation of a cryptocurrency exchange, like Coinbase, Kraken, or Binance.
-It is written in Rust, uses the Axum web framework, and is backed by a Postgres database.
+exchange-orderbook is an implementation of a spot exchange; like Coinbase, Kraken, or Binance supporting Bitcoin (BTC) and Ether (ETH) (NB: crypto is just an implementation detail here so dont get hung up on it you can replace it with any other asset.)

+Written in Rust, using the Axum web framework, and backed by Postgres.

 # Service Architecture